jawira/case-converter/docs/known-issues.md

 If you want to maintain the old functionality after _PHP 7.3_, then you have to use `MB_CASE_LOWER_SIMPLE`, `MB_CASE_UPPER_SIMPLE`, and `MB_CASE_TITLE_SIMPLE`.
-Of course these variables doesnt exist before _PHP 7.3_.
+Of course these variables doesnt exist yet before _PHP 7.3_.

 IMHO this is a _breaking change_, PHP people should have keep untouched old constants and create new ones for [full case-mapping], for example: